 - Childhood Friend Romance: Forrest and Jenny went to school together, though the romance is unrequited by Jenny until they are adults.

 - Chore Character Exploration: Forrest Gump and Bubba Blue have the overnight watch while the rest of the squad dozes.
 While the two are back-to-back, Bubba expounds about taking Forrest on as first mate aboard a shrimp boat, forming a 50-50 partnership in what is destined to become the Bubba Gump Shrimp Company.
 Forrest, being a simpleton, says little except to go along.

-- Cluster F-Bomb: According to Forrest, Abbie Hoffman enjoyed dropping these at the Vietnam War protest rally, and that everyone at the rally enjoyed hearing him dropping them.
-Being a PG-13 movie, however, we only hear one instant of the word, if you don't count a preceding one that is obscured by Hoffman's microphone feedback.
+- Cluster F-Bomb: According to Forrest, Abbie Hoffman enjoyed using the f-word at the Vietnam War protest rally, and that everyone at the rally enjoyed hearing this.
+Being a PG-13 movie, however, we only hear one instance of the word, if you don't count a preceding one that is obscured by Hoffman's microphone feedback.

 - Comically Missing the Point: Forrest is so naïve that he regularly misinterprets what is going on around him.

 - When one character uses the name of an animal as a slur to refer to an African-American, Forrest thinks he is talking about said animal rather than a person.

 - He assumes Elvis Presley died "from singing too many songs, or something".

 - He notices Jenny performing as a nude stripper and thinks her dream of becoming a folk singer has come true.